dbc60/blog/content/note/2016-03-16-miscellaneous.md

 title: Miscellaneous Notes
 date: 2016-03-16
 draft: true
-categories: miscellaneous
+categories: misc
-tags:
+tags: [writing, finances]
-    - jekyll
-    - finances
-    - retirement
-    - business
 ---

 The directory structure in your repository and the configuration of Jekyll and Compass are tied closely together.